 The Swarthy Parrotfish (Scarus niger) is also known as the Dusky Parrotfish and the Black Parrotfish.
 As with all the Parrotfish which are part of the Labridae family there is considerable divergence in looks between the juveniles and the adults.
 Parrotfish obtain their name from their teeth which are fused into a beak.

 There are several distinct coloration changes and then variations between the changes often making it extremely difficult to identify parrotfish.
 To make it even more difficult they are able to substantially vary their colouration, particularly at night for camouflage purposes.
+To make it even more difficult there are regional variations and some females change into males which are very brightly colored.
+These are known as Supermales.

 The juvenile Swarthy Parrotfish pictured below has a dark green black body with a lighter green section across the dorsal area around the front of the body.
 There are lines of blue dots running horizontally across the body and there is usually but not always a white bar in the caudal area.